MariaAntoshina/MariaAntoshina/README.md

-I am a Junior Frontend Developer and currently open to work.
+I am a Junior Frontend Developer and now open to work.

 ### :hammer_and_wrench: Languages and Tools :